djndl1/CSNotes/corejava1.md

 }
 ```

+The compiler mo
-The compiler modifies all inner clas constructors, adding a parameter for the outer class reference.
+difies all inner class constructors, adding a parameter for the outer class reference.
 The explicit outer class reference is `OuterClass.this`.
 The `beep` above can be rewritten as `TalkingClock.this.beep`.
 The inner object constructor can be `outerObject.new InnerClass(args)`.
 It is also possible to set the outer reference to another object by eplicitly naming it.

 ```java
 var jabberer = new TalkingClock(1000, true);